 Lots of top bloggers recommended 99designs to me.
 So, I ran a contest for a book cover on this website.

 My 99designs book cover competition lasted for seven days, and there were two rounds.

 The first round was open to everyone, and it lasted four days.

 At the end of this round, I picked eight finalists, and I worked with these for a further three days on their designs.

 I made some mistakes, and I learnt some 15 hard lessons about crowd-sourcing design projects like these.

-I ran a Bronze level competition that costs EUR229.
-I also got a free Powerpack upgrade worth EUR75, for which 99Designs showcased my competition to more would-be contestants.
+I ran a Bronze level contest.
+I also got a free Powerpack upgrade, for which 99designs showcased my contest to more would-be contestants.

 And it did; I received over 247 submissions (that’s a lot more than 99).